-non-strategic sites on the edge of the main built up area of Nottingham and in and around the more sustainable key settlements of Bestwood, Calverton and Ravenshead.
+The Local Planning Document allocates non-strategic sites on the edge of the main built up area of Nottingham and in and around the more sustainable key settlements of Bestwood, Calverton and Ravenshead.
 Allocations to provide for local needs and which may include smaller housing or specialist housing for the elderly are made within the other villages.

 The Local Planning Document will directly support economic development by providing for new homes which will help support the future labour force needed to sustain the local economy.
-Gedling Borough Council will seek to negotiate local labour agreements for major complementary actions built around skills and training needs.
+Gedling Borough Council will seek to negotiate local labour agreements for major developments and will also support complementary actions built around skills and training needs.